ISISComputingGroup/ibex_developers_manual/Retrospective‐notes‐2023.08.09.md

 ### IBEX training course
 - For New Starters vs. for New Scientists/Users
 - Learning things such as, "How do I add a block in IBEX?" and other stuff would help out when doing support.
-- Might be a good idea to run a training course for us, wouldn’t need to set up external machines.
+- Might be a good idea to run a training course for us, would not need to set up external machines.
 Are we running a “proper” IBEX training course soon? - - Since we are migrating new instruments, e.g. Muon instruments are migrating and such.
 There might be new scientists who have started on new instruments that would benefit from this.
 - Need to send out an email to check interest on external training.
 Need NDXDEMO/NDXTEST if doing for Scientists/Users
 - We can make NDXTEST relatively easily for this, and we have the space and capacity to do this.
 - Training course sounds like a good idea; if we just run it for developers we can just do it in G.06 on our own machines, once we have all the new starters, the week of the 20th of August.
 After that we can sort out if we’re doing it for scientists as well